Yogesh-1910/Financer/README.md

 -   **Loan & EMI Tracker:** A tool to monitor loans and Equated Monthly Installments (EMIs).
 -   **Stock Monitor:** Real-time stock price tracking with interactive charts for selected symbols (powered by Finnhub API).
 -   **🤖 AI FinBot:**
-    -   A specialized financial chatbot powered by a fine-tuned Microsoft Phi-2 model.
+    -   A specialized financial chatbot powered by a fine-tuned Microsoft Phi-3 mini model.
     -   Answers general financial questions concisely and accurately.
     -   Refuses to answer non-financial queries.
     -   **Excel Budget Analyzer:** Users can upload their budget spreadsheet, and FinBot will provide a summary and actionable financial advice.